SemanticMediaWiki/SemanticCite/CONFIGURATION.md

 - `@sortkey` is a reserved parameter and is linked to the `_SKEY` property

-For example, below represents the same `Segon & Booth 2011` entity reference using the short and the explicit form.
+For example, below represents the same `Segon & Booth 2011` entity reference using the short and the explicit form to create a property/value assignment of `Citation key::Segon & Booth 2011`.

 ```
 {{#scite:Segon & Booth 2011
   ...
 }}
 {{#scite:
   |reference=Segon & Booth 2011
+  ...
 }}
 ```

 ### #referencelist usage

-`{{#referencelist:}}` can be used to mark the position of the reference list to appear otherwise the list is added to the bottom.
+Normally a reference list is self-maintained and added to the bottom a page if an citation reference was annotated but in case the list should positioned differently , `{{#referencelist:}}` can be used to mark the position on where the list is expected to appear

 ### References and citation keys